Low quality in translations is unacceptable

 Quality control in translation

-A professional translation company will always have a quality assurance (or QA) programme which is used to ensure quality standards. ¿Cómo efectuamos el QA en ATLS?
+A professional translation company will always have a quality assurance (or QA) programme which is used to ensure quality standards.
+How do we perform QA at ATLS?
 Read on to find out!

 What is the client's objective?